Maid To Order

 Michael had watched and memorized reruns of the famous 1969 Championships when Joe Namath and the underdog Jets beat the seemingly unbeatable Johnny Unitas and the Baltimore Colts.
 Michael felt connected to the underdog Jets, but any team would do, as long as he didn’t have to mend shoes for a living: he would get to New York come hell or high water!

-As he lay on the bed in his unfamiliar surroundings, missing his parents more than he could say, longing for the simple life they shared together.
+As he lay on the bed in his unfamiliar surroundings, missing his parents more than he could say, longing for the simple life they shared.
 He had a pang of guilt for ever wanting to leave them.